PieMC-Dev/PieMC/README.md

 2. Make your changes, ensuring they follow the project's coding conventions.
 3. Test your changes thoroughly.
 4. Submit a pull request with a clear description of your changes and the problem it solves.

+## Roadmap

+Our roadmap for the future development of PieMC_Bedrock includes the following:

+1. **Game Protocol Implementation:** Complete the implementation of the game protocol to enable full gameplay functionality.
+2. **Plugin System:** Develop a robust plugin system that allows users to extend the server's capabilities and customize their gameplay experience.
+3. **Permissions System:** Introduce a permissions system to manage user access and privileges on the server.
+4. **User Authentication:** Implement a secure authentication mechanism to allow players to log in to the server with their Minecraft accounts.
+5. **Command System:** Create a comprehensive command system to enable server administrators to manage and control the gameplay environment.
+6. **World Generation:** Implement world generation algorithms to generate diverse and interesting game worlds.
+7. **Mobs:** Add various mobs and AI behavior to enhance the gameplay experience and create a living, dynamic world.

+Please note that this roadmap is subject to change as we adapt to new challenges and community feedback.

 ## License